Last updated: 9/30/22. Short URL for this page: www.sfcdcp.org/mpxhcp (mpxhcp short for “mpox for healthcare providers”)

 - There is no need to contact SFDPH for approval to test at commercial laboratories but providers must still report all suspect cases to SFDPH within 1 working day.

-San Francisco Public Health Lab is still accepting specimens for MPX testing and has improved turn-around-time with the addition of on-site MPX PCR assay.
+San Francisco Public Health Lab is still accepting specimens for mpox testing and has improved turn-around-time with the addition of on-site Mpox PCR assay.

-All providers are requested to review and follow this SF-specific guidance for MPX evaluation, including infection control, specimen collection, and patient isolation.
+All providers are requested to review and follow this SF-specific guidance for mpox evaluation, including infection control, specimen collection, and patient isolation.

-Jynneos MPX vaccine supply is improving.
-SF receives vaccine allotments from the state health department based on a formula using current MPX case counts and eligible population size.
-SFDPH continues to request as many doses as possible in the shortest timeframe available, and vaccine doses have begun to arrive more regularly.
+Jynneos mpox vaccine supply is no longer scarce.
+SF receives vaccine allotments from the state health department based on a formula using current mpox case counts and eligible population size.
+SFDPH currently has sufficient doses to offer vaccine to the general public.

 Storage, Handling, and Expiration.
 See CDC resources for Jynneos vaccine for info on storage and handling under the new EUA for intradermal dosing.